TheBlasfem/ocioso/README.md

 # Ocioso

-Micro Library for initialize objects
+Micro Library for initialize variables in your ruby objects.

 ## Installation